×

 They Have It So Easy

-It's a wonder how we survived for so long without smartphones, internet, and streaming services.
-The conveniences of day-to-day life that we now have are so astounding, we take them for granted.
+It's a wonder how we survived for so long without smartphones, the internet, and streaming services.
+The conveniences of day-to-day life that we now have are so astounding, we often take them for granted.
 Here's a reminder of some of the things we used to have to deal with.

 1. Reading Maps